Social Icons

 Directed by Joe Cornish

-The Kid Who Would Be King is a King Arthur tale in the modern times.
-Or more like Morgana did not die, came back to get revenge on England and she was stopped by some children, led by a twelve-year-old.
-The movie is set to be a box office bomb and I’m not surprised, all you have to do is see the movie and you too will feel the movie has been an over invested venture.
+The Kid Who Would Be King is a King Arthur tale set in modern times.
+Or, more accurately, it’s about Morgana, who didn’t die and comes back for revenge on England, only to be stopped by a group of children led by a twelve-year-old.
+The movie was a box office bomb, and I’m not surprised.
+All you have to do is watch it, and you’ll feel it was an over-invested venture.

-It fits a small screen delivery best (a TV Movie you catch on Disney Channel or Nickelodeon) because of the way the casts interacts with the fantasy world.
-These were children taking on creatures of the underworld in sword fights (after five minutes of training, mind you) and taking down Morgana when she had turned to a fiery fire creature.
+It fits better as a small-screen movie (something you’d catch on Disney Channel or Nickelodeon) because of how the cast interacts with the fantasy world.
+These are children taking on underworld creatures in sword fights (after just five minutes of training, mind you) and defeating Morgana after she transforms into a fiery monster.

-We all know the tale of King Arthur, he stopped Morgana and her cohorts with his Knights and then the world was safe for a while.
-Centuries later Morgana is starting to get stronger and although Arthur defeated her back then, she was not killed.
+We all know the tale of King Arthur: he stopped Morgana and her allies with his Knights, and the world was safe—for a while.
+Centuries later, Morgana is growing stronger.
+Although Arthur defeated her back then, he didn’t kill her.

-Merlin is aware that she will be coming back some centuries later so he too prepared himself to be back at that time.
-So when this twelve-year-old was being chased by bullies and he fell and found himself in a brought down building with a sword in a stone, he pulled it out.
+Merlin, aware that she’d return centuries later, prepared himself to come back at that time too.
+So, when a twelve-year-old boy is chased by bullies, falls, and stumbles upon a rundown building with a sword in a stone, he pulls it out.

-He took the sword home and he then met Merlin who told him he has to form a group of Knights to stop the raging doom ahead.
+He takes the sword home and meets Merlin, who tells him he must form a group of Knights to stop the impending doom.

-In the end I enjoyed the ride and I believe many would, here is a safe movie to go watch with the family.
-The CGI is average at best and the acting by the children led cast is good.
-The story needed a little work to come to par with the other movies it was competing with during its release, but the movie is well package for the small screen.
-I believe it will do well there and recoup enough from DVD sales, to reduced the expected loss from the box office.
+In the end, I enjoyed the ride, and I believe many others would too.
+This is a safe movie to watch with the family.
+The CGI is average at best, and the acting by the child-led cast is good.
+The story needed a little more work to compete with other movies released around the same time, but it’s well-packaged for the small screen.
+I think it’ll do well there and recoup enough from digital sales.

 0 comments: